A new destination awaits in Fort Wayne, Indiana: Electric Works.

 - The Kitchen and Co. — Handcrafted charcuterie, grazing boxes, salads, international cheese, and an olive and wine bar.

-Pictured: B&B Seafood and Meat Market in the East Hall
+Pictured: The Kitchen & Co. in the East Hall

 WEST HALL – Local businesses selling prepared foods, wines, desserts, and more: